turingschool/md_launch_curriculum/Mod1/Lessons/Week1/datatypesAndVariables.md

 # Using `var`

 So far, we have always indicated what datatype a variable will have when we create it.
 This is a common practice, and something you will see out in the world often; but it is not the only way!
 If you are going to declare and assign a variable in one go, you can use the keyword `var` instead of indicating a datatype.

-Recreate the code below into a repl project:
+Fork [this repl](https://replit.com/@launch-team/M1W1-VariablesLesson2#main.cs) and review the following code.

 ```c#
 var hello = "Hello World";